bruno-gelb/pep9999/CONTRIBUTING.md

 ## General rules

 1. Use [issues](https://github.com/nazarov-tech/pep9999/issues)
-to describe the work that needs to be done.
+to describe the work that needs to be done
-1. While editing PEP, follow the style guide required by [PEP 12](https://www.python.org/dev/peps/pep-0012).
+1. While editing PEP, follow the style guide required by [PEP 12](https://www.python.org/dev/peps/pep-0012)
+1. You should lint your changes.
+Install the Python requirements from `requirements.txt`, then `rst-lint README.rst`
-1. Do not use any language other than English.
+1. Do not use any language other than English

 ## Commit messages